OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Force Prune Relations: Ignore any assigned conditions and check instead if the source node is present.
 1. Prune Nodes: The default condition of a node checks if any ingoing relation is present.
 1. Force Prune Nodes: Ignore any assigned conditions and check instead if any ingoing relation is present.
+1. Prune Policies: The default condition of a policy checks if any targets are present.
+1. Prune Force Policies: Ignore any assigned conditions and check instead if any targets are present.
+1. Prune Groups: The default condition of a group checks if any members are present.
+1. Prune Force Groups: Ignore any assigned conditions and check instead if any members are present.

 ### Check Consistency